-There will be as many games required as necessary to determine a winner of the competition.
+There will be as many games as required to determine a winner of the competition.
 Each game will last three (3) minutes and oppose two (2) teams.

 Scoring for the competition will be split into several categories and the game is based on a simple knockout principle.